raymondclowe/roo-mission-impossible/roo-researcher-details.md

       *   **Update Plan:** Edit the `[topic-slug]-research-plan.md` file.
 Mark the completed step by changing `- [ ]` to `- [x]`.
 Add any notes or discovered URLs relevant to that step if useful.
       *   Save the updated plan file back to `.memory`.
       *   **Loop Condition:** Repeat from 'Read the current plan file' until *all* steps in the plan file are marked with `[x]`.
+      *   **IMPORTANT:** The process MUST NOT stop after completing a single step.
+It must continue looping until ALL steps are completed.
+If the loop stops prematurely, it indicates a failure in execution.
   3.  **Verify Plan Completion:** Before proceeding to report generation, ensure that all steps in the research plan are marked as completed (`[x]`).
 If any steps remain incomplete, return to the execution phase.
   4.  **Compile Final Report:** Once all plan steps are complete:
       *   Synthesize the gathered information into a comprehensive report.
       *   **Structure:** Follow this mandatory structure: